 The Company intends to retain future earnings, if any, to finance the development and expansion of its business and, therefore, does not anticipate paying any cash dividends on the Common Stock in the foreseeable future.
 The payment of dividends is within the discretion of the Board of Directors and will be dependent upon, among other factors, the Company's results of operations, financial condition and capital requirements, restrictions imposed by the Company's financing agreements and legal requirements.
-The Company's revolving credit facility contains provisions restricting the Company's ability to pay cash dividends on the Common Stock.
+The Company's revolving credit facility restricts payment of cash dividends on the Common Stock to a specified percentage of the Company's net income and conditions such payment on the Company's compliance with certain financial ratios.